 When your chickens have the opportunity to forage for a significant portion of their food, they naturally eat less commercial feed.
 All the grass, weeds, seeds, and bugs they find provide essential nutrients that supplement their diet.
 While you’ll still need to provide a quality layer feed to ensure they get all their vitamins and minerals, you’ll likely notice your feed bags lasting much longer.
 This can lead to significant savings over time, making your backyard chicken hobby even more sustainable and affordable.
 It’s a practical benefit that both your wallet and your flock will appreciate.

-How to Improve Your Soil Health
+Let Your Chickens Improve Your Soil

 Your chickens aren’t just pest controllers; they’re also expert fertilizer spreaders.
 Chicken manure is rich in nitrogen and other essential nutrients, making it an incredible natural fertilizer for your lawn or garden.
 As you move the coop, their droppings are distributed evenly across the soil.
 This process, known as rotational grazing, prevents any single area from being overwhelmed with manure and instead builds healthier, more fertile soil over time.
 You’ll notice greener grass and more productive garden beds, all thanks to your flock’s hard work.
 You can even design a custom coop to fit perfectly over your garden beds in the off-season for maximum soil enrichment.